edamtoft/HipchatWebQueue/README.md

 queue.connect().then(() => console.log("Connected"));
 ```

-## Client

-The client is pretty simple.
 Construct the client with an object with the following properties:
 * username: RabbitMq username with read access to the queue
 * password: RabbitMq password
 * endpoint: RabbitMq domain name